enabledhq/enabledhq.github.io/_posts/2017-07-14-innovation-trap-lean-startup.md

 ## Putting human back at the centre

-The irony is that although HCD and [JTBD](http://blog.enabled.com.au/jobs-to-be-done/) have been around for some time already, they are only just gaining traction with the broad business community.
+The irony is that although Human Centred Design and [Jobs To Be Done](http://blog.enabled.com.au/jobs-to-be-done/) have been around for some time already, they are only just gaining traction with the broad business community.

 The shift away from local markets with scarcity on the supply side towards massive global choice by consumers on the demand side, coupled with consumer social connectedness, is providing considerable motivation for businesses to understand the real people who are their customers.